omaksolutions/slick-popup/readme.txt

 1. Visit Plugins -> Add New in the WordPress dashboard
 2. Search for "Slick Popup"
 3. Click "Install Now"
-4. Finally click "Activate Plugin"
+4. Finally, click "Activate Plugin"

-If you are WordPress fan and prefer to do things manually then follow these instructions:
+If you are a WordPress fan and prefer to do things manually then follow these instructions:

 1. Upload the `slick-popup` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress